 In addition to the design, contemporary art was also well represented, highlighted by Vic Muniz piece Three Flags at Vivian Horan.
 Mel Bochner and Michelangelo Pistoletto were represented at Horan and Turin’s Mazzoleni gallery.
 But it did not end with contemporary artists.
 London’s Offer Waterman Gallery was a standout with pieces from Henry Moore, Leon Kossoff and one of the stars of the night William Turnbull’s sculpture Horse.
 British artist Frank Auerbach was well represented at not only Offer Waterman but at Richard Green.
 Auerbach who is finally getting the attention he deserves in the US saw his painting Head of Gerda Boehm soar to sell over 10 times its estimate at the David Bowie auction today at Sotheby’s.

-Twentieth century design was not to be overlooked.
-As always French design was well represented from art deco to mid century, but a pair of chairs by Ico Parisi at Gate 5 Gallery were part of other standout designs.
-The chairs produced by Cassina were awarded with the Campasso D’Oro for industrial design in 1955.
+Twentieth-century design was not to be overlooked.
+As always French design was well represented from art deco to mid-century, but a pair of chairs by Ico Parisi at Gate 5 Gallery were part of other standout designs.
+The chairs produced by Cassina were awarded the Campasso D’Oro for industrial design in 1955.
 Nilufar Gallery in Milan presented great examples of design from Gio Ponti and Martin Eisler.
 Modernity in Stockholm presented rare pieces from Danish designer Peder Moos including an organic shaped stool and armchair.

 The addition of antiquities this year added a dimension to the show that stood out and presented the importance of integrating design and art whether ancient or contemporary together.
-Axel Vervoort mixed 20th century design from Pierre Jeanneret and Vladimir Kagan with ancient artifacts.
+Axel Vervoort mixed 20th-century design from Pierre Jeanneret and Vladimir Kagan with ancient artefacts.
 It represents the truly modern approach of collecting today.
 Ariadne galleries presentation of antiquities sat perfect among the 20th century and contemporary booths and it Anthropomorphic Stele 1st century head from South Arabia

 was the single outstanding piece in the entire show.
 If it sat in a contemporary presentation you would have thought it was created yesterday.